As an Amazon Associate I earn from qualifying purchases.

 While most recipes for snickerdoodle cookies call for cream of tartar, this one does not!

-I have a recipe for classic snickerdoodles that includes cream of tartar, but this alternative makes for a chewy and soft texture, without having to run out to buy an ingredient at the last moment.
+I have recipes for classic snickerdoodles as well as salted caramel stuffed snickerdoodles that both include cream of tartar, but the alternative in these snickerdoodles without cream of tartar still make for a chewy and soft texture, without having to run out to buy an ingredient nor disappoint the cinnamon lovers who can really detect cream of tartar.

 Cream of tartar is added to snickerdoodles to activate the baking soda and create a signature tangy flavor.
 Without this ingredient, we have a slightly less tangy cookie, but still all the chewy goodness and cinnamon sugar heaven of the original.

-These snickerdoodle cookies are actually modeled after my vanilla bean sugar cookies, which went VIRAL on Instagram when I posted them just a few short months ago.
+These snickerdoodle cookies are actually modeled after my vanilla bean sugar cookies, which went VIRAL on Instagram, so you know they’ve got a good base!

 Although cream of tartar is imperative to classic snickerdoodle cookies, you can still technically make an amazing snickerdoodle cookie without it.